:: The Motivation: You know who really loves microtonal music?

 : Arabic Maqamat And 24-EDO (As Related By Wikipedia)

 Arabic maqamat have a few "half-flat" notes, like "G half flat".
-A G half flat sounds somewhere between a G natural and a G flat.
+A G half-flat note sounds somewhere between a G natural and a G flat.
 For notation, I'll use "d" to indicate a half-flat accidental, and "t" to indicate the a half-sharp accidental.
-Some other decent options in Unicode are ᵈ, as in G, and ѣ as in Gѣ.
+Some other decent options in Unicode are ᵈ, as in Gᵈ, and ѣ as in Gѣ, which looks a bit like a flat symbol with a slash through it.

 I'm pretty strongly opposed to representing scales in 24-EDO, for a bunch of reasons.
 One reason is that maqamat clearly have intervallic interpretations: almost all of them have seven notes and then reach the octave, like western diatonic scales and modes, suggesting that we should be able to spell them with ordinally increasing pitches, like [C, D, E, F, G, A, B] with various added accidentals.
 Another reason to eschew 24-EDO for maqam analysis is that we have hundreds of years treatises and artefacts giving us precise information on non-24 EDO intonations that were used for the maqam scales.
 It's an insult to the rich history of Arab music - to the historic work of Arabic music theorists and to the virtuosic mastery of Arab musicians - to pretend that Arabic music is just 24-EDO.
 Like, there's a thousand year old Arabic music theory text, the Kitab al-Musiqa al-Kabir by al-Farabi, which distinguishes a lute fingering that the author geometrically constructs to have a frequency ratio of 162/149 (@ 145 cents) and another with frequency ratio 54/49 (@ 168 cents), and pretending that these are both "3 steps of 24 EDO", when we're explicitly told to treat them differently by the master who has has honed his craft until he can hear the difference and perform the difference, is simply ignoring what the music really is and replacing it with a fantasy.
 And the history goes back way farther than that: there's a Persian flute called a ney at the University of Philadelphia Museum which is estimated to be from 3000 to 2800 BC.
 I don't know if anyone has looked at the geometry of the finger holes to figure out the tuning inherent to the instrument, but that's the sort of scholarship that is theoretically available to us, and the sort which should supplant 24-EDO simplifications.